shrishrirang/azure-mobile-apps-node/src/data/contributor.md

 ## read

-The query parameter is a object representation of OData with corresponding property names without the $ prefix.
+The query parameter is an object representation of OData with corresponding property names without the $ prefix.
+See https://github.com/Azure/queryjs/blob/dev/src/ODataProvider.coffee#L42 for more details.

 The read function should resolve to a result set that the Mobile Apps client SDK expects.
 - For normal queries, this should be an array of results.